 The benefits of walking poles

 Many walkers swear by them, while others swear they are a nuisance.
 Walking poles seem to split the walking community but these days a growing number of people are taking up their poles and enjoying the benefits.
-And research reveals there is a lot to recommend the use of walking (or trekking) poles if you plan to head off on a walking holiday, especially if you daily walks will be long or hilly, or both.
+And research reveals there is a lot to recommend the use of walking (or trekking) poles or sticks if you plan to head off on a walking holiday, especially if you daily walks will be long or hilly, or both.

 Why use trekking poles?

 It has been shown that using walking poles will reduce the accumulated stress on the feet, legs, knees and back by sharing the load more evenly across the whole body.
 This is especially true when carrying a heavy pack on your back.